HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 ### New KFP Database Schema

-See [schema_changes.sql](./schema_changes.sql) for the database schema additions and changes.
+See [schema_changes.sql] for the database schema additions and changes.

 Note that a `Task` is a db model for a task node type as viewed in the Run Graph of the UI.

 Note that we will be dropping the `Task` table that exists today and recreating it.
 This is because it is rarely used within KFP, and where it is used, it is unnecessary (i.e. caching).
 This will require a migration strategy, addressed later in the proposal.

+[schema_changes.sql]: ./schema_changes.sql

 ### KFP Server API

 To facilitate the removal of MLMD, the KFP server will now take on the burden of handling Artifacts, Dags, input resolution, and so on.

-See [artifacts.proto](./protos/artifacts.proto) for the Artifact server changes.
+See [artifacts.proto] for the Artifact server changes.

 Instead of an MLMD client, the Driver and Launcher will include and leverage a `v2beta1.RunServiceClient` retrieved via `NewRunServiceClient()` in `backend/api/v2beta1`.

-See [runs.proto](./protos/runs.proto) for additions to the RunService client.
+See [runs.proto] for additions to the RunService client.

-Example [runs.json](./protos/runs.json) to see what the updated run response might look like, some existing feels are omitted for clarity.
+Example [runs.json] to see what the updated run response might look like, some existing feels are omitted for clarity.

+[artifacts.proto]: ./protos/artifacts.proto
+[runs.proto]: ./protos/runs.proto
+[runs.json]: ./protos/runs.json

 ### Driver changes